emqx/blog/en/202004/store-mqtt-messages-to-the-opentsdb.md

 Facing large-scale rapid growth of loT sensor acquisition, transaction records and other data, time series data accumulates very quickly.
 The time series database processes this large-scale data by improving efficiency, and it brings performance improvements, including higher Ingest Rates, faster large-scale queries (Although it supports more queries than other relational databases), and better data compression.

-This article will describe how to store related EMQ X MQTT messages through OpenTSDB by practical examples in the system `CentOS 7.2`.
+This article will describe how to store related EMQX MQTT messages through OpenTSDB by practical examples in the system `CentOS 7.2`.